 WHEN SHOULD I REPORT AN ACCIDENT THAT HAPPENDED ON THE JOB?

-You should report any accident to your employer (boss, foreman, or supervisor) immediately.
-If you wait longer than 30 days, you might lose your benefits.
+You should report any accident occurring on the job to your employer (boss, foreman, or supervisor) immediately.
+If you wait longer than 30 days, you may lose your benefits.

 WHAT DO I DO ABOUT A DOCTOR?